ecmwf-projects/cads-messages/sites/ads/2024/2024-02-01-alpha-mode.md

 ---
-date: 2024-08-08T00:00:00Z
+date: 2024-09-26T00:00:00Z
 live: true
-severity: warning
+severity: info
 ---

-**BETA version** of the new ADS.
-Your [feedback](https://jira.ecmwf.int/plugins/servlet/desk/portal/1/create/202) is very useful for us. **Please notice** that access to the system might suffer some disruptions due to evolving updates.
+**Welcome to the New Atmosphere Data Store (ADS)!** This new system is in its early days of full operations and still undergoing enhancements and fine tuning.
+Some disruptions are to be expected.
+Your
+[feedback](https://jira.ecmwf.int/plugins/servlet/desk/portal/1/create/202) is key to improve the user experience on the new ADS for the benefit of everyone.
+Thank you.